lastdev/Addons/Overachiever/readme.txt

 The change log lists changes of particular note to users, not every change made.

+v1.1.1
+- Fixed an error that appeared when the cursor was over a graphical notice for an active holiday.
+- Suggestions tab: Added suggestions for the raids Uldir, Battle of Dazar'alor, Crucible of Storms, and Ny'alotha, the Waking City.

+v1.1.0
+- Updated for Shadowlands pre-patch (WoW patch 9.0.1).
+Updated TOC and made several required changes.

 v1.0.9
 - Updated TOC for WoW patch 8.3.
 - Fix missing tooltip textures for achievement reminders and missing checkmark texture for completed achievements in various places (recent reminders, series list, meta requirements).